bobozhezhe/Scalable-NUMA-Aware-Shared-Memory-Data-Structures/doc/weekly_status.md

 ### Progress in week 2

 1. Finish building the env of MPI, running a sample test program.
-1. Finish building the env of Boost, running a sample test program.
+1. Finish building the env of Boost, running a interprocess test program.
 1. Build a simple NUMA env in software, not test yet.

 ### Question in week 2